Data-driven advertising can be looked at as a subset of data-driven marketing.

 ► Lead Ads

 For example, let’s imagine a member of your target audience is a travel enthusiast who recently booked a vacation ski trip in Colorado.
 From this data, you could automatically offer relevant deals on lessons, lodging, airfare, and similar vacation ideas that would appeal to that target audience.
-Fashion retailers can create ads showing off their hottest items, either seeking a subscription or click-through.
+Fashion retail marketing professionals can create ads showing off their hottest items, either seeking a subscription or click-through.

 Lead Ads are one way to connect with your audience by allowing them to sign up and receive more information (or purchase) with just one click.